Rayleigh-B\'enard thermal convection in emulsions: a short review: Role of finite-sized droplets

+So far, we have highlighted that, for large values of $\phi$, the suppression of droplet coalescence in emulsions markedly changes the system's heat transfer response compared to non-stabilised liquid-liquid dispersions.
+In fact, an increase in the number of droplets leads to more frequent collisions, so droplets repeatedly interact without merging, giving rise to localized, small-scale fluctuations in the heat flux.
+These fluctuations have been observed to be more pronounced as $\phi$ increases and when approaching the transition from conduction to convection from above~\cite{PelusiSM21}.
+This evidence opened some questions concerning the role played by the presence of finite-sized droplets on the heat transfer properties of emulsions, since heat-flux fluctuations at the droplet scale respond strongly to the stabilisation mechanism: they are amplified due to sustained droplet interactions, while coalescence suppresses them in non-stabilised systems for $\phi \geq 0.2$~\cite{PelusiPRF25}.
+To investigate this aspect, it is necessary to scale down the analysis to the droplet level.
 For this analysis, the TLBfind code~\cite{TLBfind22} proved to be an optimal tool of investigation, since it is equipped with a Lagrangian analysis tool that allows identifying droplets, their centres of mass, and following their trajectories over time.
 We collected the values of the droplet-scale Nusselt number $\Nu_{\mathrm{drop}}$ [see Eq.~\eqref{eq:NuDrop}] for all droplets at all times during the statistically steady regime, and we estimated the probability density functions (PDF) of the fluctuations of $\Nu_{\mathrm{drop}}$ around the mean value, for two volume fractions ($\phi=0.27$ and $\phi=0.64$) at fixed intensity of the global heat transfer [i.e., fixed $\overline{\Nu}$, see Fig.~\ref{fig.3}(a)].
 PDFs exhibit markedly broader non-Gaussian tails, which become more pronounced as $\phi$ increases.
 These tails indicate bursts of heat transport, associated to local fluidisation of the material, which arises from the coupling between small-scale velocity fluctuations and droplet–droplet collision dynamics, enabled by the suppression of coalescence.
 Notice that pronounced droplet-scale heat-flux fluctuations appear only in the presence of finite-size droplets and are caused by droplets moving toward or away from the walls [see snapshots in Fig.~\ref{fig.3}(a)]~\cite{PelusiSM21,PelusiSM23}.
 In fact, as $\phi$ increases, spatial correlations among droplets become stronger; in contrast, in dilute emulsions, droplets' correlations weaken since perturbations generated by droplets' displacement cannot propagate throughout the system.
 This aspect is confirmed by Fig.~\ref{fig.3}(b), reporting the spatio-temporal dynamics of the $x$-averaged droplet displacement fluctuations $\tilde{\delta \mathrm{\bf d}}(z,t)$ [see Eq.~\eqref{eq:displ_fluct}]: only if the system is sufficiently packed, then displacement fluctuations depart from zero coherently in extended space regions located close to the boundaries.
 On the contrary, space-time coherence is visibly lost when $\phi$ lays in the dilute regime.